jivanrod/pnets/README.md

 ![Build status](https://travis-ci.org/smamessier/pnets.svg?branch=master)

 # Pnets v 0.1
-A library for modelling and executing [Petri Nets](http://en.wikipedia.org/wiki/Petri_net).
-Initially inspired from  inspired from [warrenseymour/petri-net](warrenseymour/petri-net), it has little to do with the initial library.
-TypeScript has be picked as the development language for scalability purposes.
+A generic asynchronous library for modeling and executing [Petri Nets](http://en.wikipedia.org/wiki/Petri_net).
+TypeScript is used as the development language for scalability purposes.

 ## Features